julienjpk/setmeup/README.md

 **In that scenario, no further setup is required for client access.**

-If that is not the case, you may create an `smu` user for your clients to share.
+If that is not the case, you may create an *smu* user for your clients to share.

-	# useradd -md /var/lib/setmeup -s /usr/local/bin/setmeup
+	# useradd -md /var/lib/setmeup

-The `-s` option sets the shell to the SMU binary, which means people logging in as `smu` will start SMU by default.

-> This requires SMU to be added to /etc/shells

-The `smu` user also needs to have a home directory (`/var/lib/setmeup` here).

-> The user does not need to be called `smu`, if you don't like it.
-In fact, you can also create several users and set them up independently.

-You may then grant access to the `smu` user as you would to any other user (`/var/lib/setmeup/.ssh/authorized_keys` or `passwd smu`).
+You may then grant access to the *smu* user as you would to any other user (*/var/lib/setmeup/.ssh/authorized_keys* or `passwd smu`).

 ### Restrict the smu user

-If you'd like to force the `smu` user to use SMU and not run anything else on your system, I suggest adding this to your SSH server configuration:
+If you'd like to force the *smu* user to use SMU and not run anything else on your system, I suggest adding this to your SSH server configuration:

 	# /etc/ssh/sshd_config